Market to Book Financial Ratio

 The book value can still be a poor gauge of a company's worth if analyzed in a vacuum as it takes no account of the significance of earnings growth (or its lack thereof), and it leaves certain assets, such as the patents held by the company out of the equation.
 Because assets like patents are intangible rather than tangible assets, they are not included in book value.
 But for certain companies — pharmaceuticals are one obvious example — their patents may be the company's the most valuable assets.

-Despite these limitations, comparing the market to book ratios of companies in the same market sector can provide valuable insights into how the market assesses one company in comparison its competitors.
+Despite these limitations, comparing the market to book ratios of companies in the same market sector can provide valuable insights into how the market assesses one company in comparison to its competitors.